PRESIDENT – Judith Michaels

 Has lived in Makena with her husband Richard since 1987.
 She has served as President of the Kihei Community Association, representing over 20,000 South Maui residents and President of the Makena Surf Homeowners Association.
 She has also served on the Mayor’s Cruise Ship Task Force and an Advisory Committee to the Mayor on obtaining a Sewage Pump Out Facility at Ma’alaea Harbor.
 She is serving her second elected term representing Senate District 5 (South Maui & West Maui) on the Democratic State Central Committee.

-SECRETARY – Mike Foley
+VICE PRESIDENT – Mike Foley

 Returns to the Maui Tomorrow Board after serving for four years as Planning Director of Maui County.
 Mike has worked as a land use planner and environmental consultant for 42 years, including service as the Planning Director for the cities of Sausalito, Davis and Napa in California.
 A Maui resident for the past 13 years, Mike was a founding board member of the Maui Coastal Land Trust and currently serves as its Vice-President.
 He also teaches geography at Maui Community College and is Vice President of the Makawao Community Association.